BYTESHAUS/read-write/README+/.net/README+/cs-malpractice.md

 ### `Dynamic` and `ExpandoObject`

 Any use of casting, call of props, and methods on them breaches the strongly typed `C#`.
 However, it could be a valid workaround or hack when nothing else helps.\
-(Example: for return values of methods, which throw only, to be used in ternary expressions as in custom [`exception shortcuts`](https://github.com/Kyriosity/use-dev/blob/main/src/TuttiFrutti/AbcStoppers/Errors/_basal/%F0%9F%94%BAException.cs).)
+(Example: for return values of methods that throw only, to be used in ternary expressions as in custom [`exception shortcuts`](https://github.com/Kyriosity/use-dev/blob/main/src/TuttiFrutti/AbcStoppers/Errors/_basal/%F0%9F%94%BAException.cs).)

 ### Dubious `sealed`